EXCLUSIVE-EQT readies $3.4 bln sale of French water services firm Saur - sources

 For infrastructure funds water management is a lucrative industry, with EU countries spending an estimated 100 billion euros per year on water supply and sanitation, according to the Organisation for Economic Cooperation and Development (OECD).

-Under EQT's ownership Saur has invested in international growth with recent acquisitions in Portugal and the Netherlands.
+Under EQT's ownership Saur has scaled up its business overseas with acquisitions in Portugal and the Netherlands.

-It is also present in Spain where its local subsidiary Gestagua could be used as a possible platform to access South American markets, its Chief Executive Patrick Blethon told Spanish media on Feb.
-7
+The company is also present in Saudi Arabia, Britain and Poland as well as in Spain where its local subsidiary Gestagua could be used as a possible platform to access South American markets, its Chief Executive Patrick Blethon told Spanish media on Feb.
+7.

-EQT, which took control of Saur in 2018, is looking to cash out for about 3 billion euros and will target a wide range of financial investors as prospective buyers, the sources said.

 Saur refinanced its debt in September when it issued sustainability-linked bonds worth 950 million euros and secured a senior revolving credit facility of 250 million euros.